-It’s not a secret that the most part of men are suffering from a so called erectile dysfunction (ED).
-Erectile dysfunction is impossibility to sustain a sexual intercourse because of insufficient erection.
+It’s not a secret that the majority of men are suffering from a so called erectile dysfunction (ED).
+Erectile dysfunction is the impossibility to sustain sexual intercourse because of insufficient erection.

-According to the statistics, if a man is young and doesn’t have any serious health problems, it’s very likely that if he has ED because than psychological disorders are the leading cause of the disease.
-In the middle and elderly age, age-related diseases, unhealthy way of living and the disorder of the blood circulatory system are the common causes of ED.
+According to the statistics, if a man is young and doesn’t have any serious health problems, it’s very likely that if he has ED it is because of psychological disorders, as these are the leading causes of the disease.
+In the middle and older age, age-related diseases, an unhealthy way of living and the disorder of the blood circulatory system are the common causes of ED.
 Vascular related erectile dysfunction is a variety of erectile dysfunction, which starts and develops on the background of blood vessels disorder.

 Specialists distinguish 2 types of the disease: